ElPunisher007/Simple_Linear_Regression_Code_FromScratch/README.md

 Hello!
-I'm an ML engineer, 2nd year AI&DS student at DYPCOE Akurdi.
+I'm an AI & ML engineer, 2nd year AI&DS student at DYPCOE Akurdi.
 This is my Simple Linear Regression Code from Scratch.